-- on public roads where alternative engineering measures have been used as stated in section 4. - within the carriageway, including shoulders, islands and medians - to enhance pedestrian crossing movements.
+- on public roads where alternative engineering measures have been used as stated in Section 3 or Section 4. - within the carriageway, including shoulders, islands and medians - to enhance pedestrian crossing movements.
 Other solutions should be considered, such as relocation of the crossing point - on roads with an 85th percentile greater than 60 km/h.